 Historical Development of Computer

-We are living in the computer age.
-Most of our day-to-day jobs are being influenced by the use of computers.
-It is used increasingly in every field of our lives.
-In the areas of science and technology improvements cannot be achieved without the use of computers.
-Because of these, it has become necessary to look at the historical development of the computer.
-The computer was developed as a result of man’s search for fast and accurate calculating devices.
+We live in the computer age.
+The use of computers influences most of our daily activities.
+They are increasingly used in almost every field of our lives.
+In areas like science and technology, significant improvements are hard to achieve without the help of computers.
+Because of this widespread use, it has become essential to understand the historical development of the computer.
+The computer was developed as a result of humanity's continuous search for fast and accurate calculating devices.

 Stages in the History of Computer

-The evolution of the computer is divided into several stages.
-These are:
+The evolution of the computer is generally divided into several key stages, each marked by significant advancements in computational methods and technology:

 Early Counting Devices

-Long ago, people used different and easily available and affordable counting methods such as fingers, toes, stones, sticks, pebbles, cowries, writing on the wall, etc. to solve different counting needs.
-Some of these early counting devices are examined below.
+Long ago, people used various simple, readily available, and affordable counting methods to solve their daily counting needs.
+These included natural elements and simple tools.
+Some of these early counting devices are examined below:

-Pebbles, which are small round stones and grains from the farm such as corn, beans and rice were used for counting.
+2. Pebbles and Grains: Small, round stones (pebbles) and grains from farms, such as corn, beans, and rice, were commonly used as counters for larger quantities.

-These are the highly polished, usually brightly coloured shells of small snails found in warm seas.
-They were used as money and for other counting needs.
+3. Cowries: These are highly polished, brightly coloured shells of small snails, found in warm seas.
+Historically, they were used as a form of currency and for various counting purposes.

-These include the canes, clubs and shaped woods that were used for measuring the land area and for other counting and measuring needs.
+4. Sticks: Canes, clubs, and shaped woods served as tools for measuring land area and for other general counting and measuring requirements.

 Major Problems Associated with the Use of Early Counting Devices

-a.
-They cannot be used for counting large numbers efficiently.
+• They could not be used efficiently for counting very large numbers.

-f.
-They were not very versatile i.e. They could only be used to perform a limited number of calculations.
+• They were not very versatile, meaning they could only perform a limited number of basic calculations.

 Mechanical Counting Devices

-Abacus is one of the first counting mechanical devices used for calculation.
-An abacus is a small device, that consists of beads strung on wire or wooden rods in a rectangular frame, which slides easily.
-The Chinese were the first to use the abacus.
-It is used for the addition and subtraction of numbers.
+1. Abacus: The Abacus is one of the earliest mechanical counting devices used for calculations.
+It consists of beads strung on wires or wooden rods within a rectangular frame, allowing them to slide easily.
+The Chinese are widely credited with being the first to widely use and develop the abacus.
+It is primarily used for the addition and subtraction of numbers.

-In 1632, an English Mathematician, William Oughtred designed the first linear slide rule, although the familiar inner sliding rule was invented by an English instrument-maker, Robert Bissaker in 1654.
-However, the modern slide rule was made by Amedee Mannheim in 1859.
-The slide rule consists of a graduated scale, which can be moved relatively to aid simple calculation mechanically.
-In simple slide rules, multiplication, division and finding a square root can be done.
+In 1632, English mathematician William Oughtred designed the first linear slide rule.
+However, the familiar inner sliding rule was invented by English instrument-maker Robert Bissaker in 1654.
+The modern slide rule was later popularized by Amedee Mannheim in 1859.
+The slide rule consists of a graduated scale that can be moved relative to another scale to aid simple mechanical calculations.
+Simple slide rules could perform multiplication, division, and find square roots.

 Electro-Mechanical Counting Devices

-Electro-mechanical counting devices are devices that use both electronic and mechanical principles to perform the task of calculation.
-These include:
+Electro-mechanical counting devices are machines that combine both electronic and mechanical principles to perform calculations.
+These devices marked a significant step forward from purely mechanical systems by incorporating electrical components.
+Key developments in this stage include:

 4. Joseph Jacquard’s Loom